What is Vardenafil?

 Vardenafil Vs. Testosterone Therapy

 Both Testosterone Replacement Therapy and Vardenafil can be used successfully to treat erectile dysfunction.
-Some patients will respond to one form of treatment more readily than the other, while some patients benefit best from taking both treatments simultaneously, especially patients that have issues with inhibited libido associated with their erectile dysfunction.
-A recent study examined the effectiveness of combination Low-T Therapy with Vardenafil, and how effective that the treatment was for patients that were not successfully treated by Testosterone alone.
+Some patients will respond to one form of treatment more readily than the other.
+In contrast, some patients benefit best from taking both treatments simultaneously, especially patients that have issues with inhibited libido associated with their erectile dysfunction.
+A recent study examined the effectiveness of combination Low-T Therapy with Vardenafil, and how effective the treatment was for patients that were not successfully treated by Testosterone alone.

-Patients that did not sufficiently respond to Bio-Identical Testosterone alone were more likely to have significantly low Testosterone Levels, or were more likely to have other health issues which suppressed erectile function, including hypertension and smoking.
+Patients that did not sufficiently respond to Bio-Identical Testosterone alone were more likely to have significantly low Testosterone Levels or were more likely to have other health issues that suppressed erectile function, including hypertension and smoking.

-In this study, thirty-four patients that did not respond to Testosterone Therapy with regard to sexual function added Levitra to their therapy.
+In this study, thirty-four patients that did not respond to Testosterone Therapy about sexual function added Levitra to their therapy.
 Out of those thirty-four patients, thirty patients found that this combination therapy was successful at restoring their Erectile Function.
-They also reported that they were happy with the quality of the sexual activity.
+They also reported that they were happy with the quality of sexual activity.
 There were no negative symptoms reported.